General Liability Insurance For Mobile DJs

 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A MOBILE DJ
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A MOBILE DJ

 Example 1: As you welcome a potential customer into your showroom, they accidentally trip over a cord and break their arm.
 General liability insurance coverage would cover the customer’s medical costs and any other damages in the event of a lawsuit.